makersacademy/takeaway-challenge/README.md

  - I also underestimated the amount of time I needed to work on this challenge, making the mistake

  - I couldn't figure out how to test my Dishes module.

+ OVERVIEW

+ I totally used the Chicago-style of testing without realising, which of course means I'm less likely to use Doubles.
+This week I will need to implement the London-style and finally wrap my head around Doubles once and for all.